USEPA/sensortoolkit/docs/source/setup.rst

 1 - Download Python and IDE
 """""""""""""""""""""""""""

-As sensortoolkit is a python package, we will need python to use it.
+As sensortoolkit is a python package, we will need Python to use it.
 In `Installing and Updating sensortoolkit <./install.html#Installing-with-Conda-Virtual-Environment>`_, Conda is used as it’s a simple open source environment and package manager.
 Hence, I suggest downloading `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ or